mjb logo

 Discrimination and Retaliation

 It is illegal for employers to discriminate, terminate, or retaliate against employees for taking maternity leave.
+Employees who experience such actions may have the right to file a complaint or pursue legal remedies under applicable labor laws.

 Reasonable Accommodations